Jealousy: Practice

 Tell me, Sir, how did you build your refrigerator?”

-One of the central fixtures in most polyamorous relationships, especially polyamorous relationships between an existing couple who begin with a monogamous relationship and then expand the relationship to include polyamory, is a set of rules or covenants designed to protect the existing relationship and to make the people in the relationship feel secure—in other words, to deal with issues like jealousy, insecurity, and threat.
+Something I’ve seen again iand again in poly relationships, especially polyamorous relationships between an existing couple who begin with a monogamous relationship and then open to polyamory, is a set of rules or covenants intended to protect the existing relationship and to make the people in the relationship feel secure—in other words, to deal with issues like jealousy, insecurity, and threat.
 I’m going to use the metaphor of the refrigerator and bend it to my own ends.

-Let’s assume your relationship is a refrigerator.
-One day, a problem arises in your relationship—the refrigerator quits working.
-You walk into your kitchen, there’s a puddle on the floor, and all your frozen pizzas and ice cream are a gooey mass in the bottom of the freezer.
+So, let’s assume your relationship is a refrigerator.
+One day, you walk into your kitchen and see a puddle on the floor.
+All your frozen pizzas and ice cream are a gooey mass in the bottom of the freezer.
 There are a few things you can do at this point, once you’ve mopped up the mess and scraped the remains of last night’s lunch out of the fridge.
 One solution is to fix the refrigerator; another is to replace it.
 A third solution is to leave the refrigerator exactly where it is and change your life around the problem—“From this day forward, I will bring no frozen or refrigerated foods into this house.”
-In the poly community, the last option is the one most people choose.
+I’ve seen a surprising number of people choose that last option.

 I’ll get back to the fridge in a bit, though.
 First, let me say something important, which is that sometimes, fears have a purpose.
-I’m going to spend a good deal of the rest of this entry talking about fear and threat, and it’s important to keep in mind that not all fear is irrational.
+I’m going to spend a good deal of time talking about fear and threat, so it’s important to keep in mind that not all fear is irrational.
 Fear of snakes?
 Positive and healthy.
 Fear of spiders, or falling, or drowning?
 Positive and healthy.
-A lot of our distant ancestors had to die to bequeath us with these instinctual fears, and they’ve served us well.
+A lot of our distant ancestors had to die to bequeath us with these instincts, and they’ve served us well.
 There’s a difference between a rational fear and an irrational fear, a difference between a fear that genuinely keeps you safe and a fear that makes you contort your life (and the lives of the people around you) for no good reason.
 The latter kind of fear seeks only to protect itself, not to protect you—and ironically, sometimes it creates the very thing you’re afraid of!

-In a relationship, a fear or an insecurity is a symptom of a problem.
-In some cases, the fear is perfectly rational and justified.
+In a relationship, a fear or an insecurity is (sometimes) a symptom of a problem.
 An abused child lives in fear of his abusive parent for good reason; he has tangible reason to fear.
-In a healthy relationship, though, these fears are almost always irrational and unfounded.
+In a healthy relationship, though, these fears don’t necessarily serve you well.

-Jealousy itself is an interesting emotion, because jealousy is a composite emotion that is based on other emotions.
+Jealousy itself is interesting, because it’s a “composite emotion”—an emotion made of other emotions.
 It’s a second-order emotional response—something happens, that thing causes you to feel threatened or to feel insecure or to feel something negative about yourself, and then that fear or insecurity makes you feel jealous.
 For that reason, the root of jealousy is often surprisingly difficult to pin down and understand.

-Because it happened when she was with T, and didn’t happen at other times, I made the logical, reasonable, and totally stupid assumption that the cause of the feelings was her relationship with T. From there, I reached the equally stupid conclusion that the thing that would make the jealousy go away was if she changed something about her behavior or her relationship with T. (I also didn’t really recognize the jealousy for what it was, powerful as it was, because I’d never felt it before, which only reinforced the notion that it was “caused by” her relationship with him.)
+And I get it, I do.
+Many years ago, when a person I started dating in my university days started dating another fellow, I was overwhelmed with jealousy.
+Like, completely flattened by it.
+Because I felt it only when she started dating this new fellow, I assumed the problem was her relationship with the new fellow, and reached the equally stupid conclusion that the thing that would make the jealousy go away was if she changed something about that relationship.
+(I also didn’t really recognize the jealousy for what it was, powerful as it was, because I’d never felt it before, which only reinforced the notion that it was “caused by” her relationship with him.)

-In hindsight, now that I have a lot more experience and a bit more emotional wisdom under my belt, I can see where I went wrong.
+So I got all passive-aggressive and surly about her relationship with the new fellow, until she did the reasonable thing and broke up with me.
+Looking back with more experience and a bit more emotional wisdom under my belt, I can see where I went wrong.
 When a person feels jealous, and attributes the jealousy to the things that trigger the jealousy, he doesn’t actually understand the jealousy.
 It’s a bit like a person who has never seen a rabbit except when it’s being pursued by a dog believing that the dog is the cause of the rabbit.
-In reality, jealousy is built of other emotions; jealousy is not “caused” in any direct sense by the action that triggers it, but rather by a different emotional response to the act that triggers it.
+In reality, jealousy is built of other emotions; jealousy is not “caused” in any direct sense by the action that triggers it, but rather by your own emotional response to the trigger.

 Now, had I actually taken the time to examine the jealousy and really try to understand it, I probably would’ve figured that out.
 And, once I understood that the jealousy was caused by a fear of being replaced…well, a fear of being replaced is a fear that you can work with.
 A fear of being replaced, all things considered, is really not that difficult to address.
 All it requires is conversation about intentions, perhaps a bit of reassurance, and time enough to demonstrate that the conversations and reassurance are genuine, and hey, there you go.

-Fixing the refrigerator means doing exactly that.
+Fixing the refrigerator means repairing the rupture that has led to being frightened of loss.
 It means saying, “I know that I am feeling jealous.
 I know that the jealousy is brought about by some other emotion—some emotion that is triggered by the action that makes me jealous.
 I need to figure out what that other emotion is, and I need to figure out why that action triggers that emotion.”

 Until you do that, you are helpless in the face of the jealousy.
 If you don’t understand it, there is nothing you can do to address it.
 Trying to understand it isn’t easy; when you’re ass-deep in alligators, it’s easy to forget that the initial goal was to drain the swamp, and when you’re entirely overwhelmed by gut-wrenching emotions that are tearing you to pieces, it’s easy to forget that these emotions are grounded in some other emotions.
 In the middle of jealousy, all you want is for the jealousy to stop, and you don’t care how.

 So, you confuse the trigger with the cause.
-You believe, erroneously, that the source of the jealousy is the action that triggers it.
+You believe that the source of the jealousy is the action that triggers it.
 You see your partner kiss someone, you feel jealous, you want the jealousy to stop, you pass a rule: “No more kissing.”

 This is the equivalent of saying “No more frozen food in the house.”
 The problem is still there.
 The root has not been touched.
 The broken refrigerator is still sitting in the corner, dripping water.
 You haven’t actually dealt with the underlying causes at all; you haven’t addressed the insecurity or fear of loss or fear of being replaced; you’ve just “solved” the problem by shielding yourself from situations that might make you address it.
 You’ve “solved” the broken refrigerator by passing a rule against bringing refrigerated food into the house.

 And then you do the same thing to anyone else who comes in to your relationship.
 You tell anyone coming into the house, “Look, here’s how it is.
 You can come over, you can have dinner with us, you can spend time here. but under no circumstances are you to bring any frozen food into these premises.”
-And if anyone asks why—well, secondary partners don’t get to ask why, do they?
-Those are the rules, take ’em or leave ’em.
+And if anyone asks why, well, those are the rules, take ’em or leave ’em.
 We Just Don’t Talk About the giant, leaky, broken refrigerator in the corner.
 We don’t talk about it and we don’t allow anything that might make us confront the fact that the damn fridge is busted.
 No frozen foods.
 No kissing, no saying “I love you,” no doing anything that might make us actually have to deal with the refrigerator.

 Take it or leave it.

-One common situation that arises often among polyamorous people is a fear of competition, or a sense that another person who expresses an interest in your lover is threatening to you.
-Often, this fear is based on the idea that people who are like you are more threatening than people who are not; as a result, many times people in polyamorous relationships will pass rules like “I feel threatened if you have another partner who is the same sex as me.
+One common situation that arises often among polyamorous people is a fear of competition: a sense that another person who expresses an interest in your lover is threatening to you.
+“Will I measure up?”
+“What if she’s sexier?”
+“What if he’s more attractive?”
+Often, it might seem like people who are like you are more threatening than people who are not; as a result, many times people in polyamorous relationships will pass rules like “I feel threatened if you have another partner who is the same sex as me.
 You can sleep with other people who are not of the same sex as I am, but do not become involved with people who are the same sex as I am.”

 Sometimes it works the other way: “I don’t mind if you have partners of the same sex, because I know what they can offer you and I know I can compete with them, but I get insecure when you have partners of the opposite sex because they can provide an experience I can’t.”
 Whatever.
 The emotional process is pretty much the same.